kubevela/kubevela.github.io/docs/platform-engineers/addon/intro.md

 └── template.yaml
 ```

-Then let's get to the details of each resource file and subdirectory under this directory.
+Not all of these directory or files are necessary, let's explain them one by one.

 ### metadata.yaml(Required)

-First, you need to write an addon metadata file (metadata.yaml), which describes the basic information such as the name and description of the addon.
-Only obeying this format, a directory under a repository will be recognized by UX/CLI as an addon's resource directory, an example of a metadata file is shown below:
+A `metadata.yaml` describes the basic information of an addon, such as the name, version, description, etc. With this basic info, an addon can be recognized by UX/CLI, an example likes:

 ```yaml
 name: example